MartinFXP/mnemia/README.md

 plot(p1, p2, layout = (1,2))
 ```

-As a superficial way of computing the accuracy, we can make a pairwise network comparison.
+As a superficial way of computing the accuracy, we can make a pairwise network comparison by looking at the difference.

 ```julia
 for i in 1:10